Revision (writing)

 Revision is a process in writing of rearranging, adding, or removing paragraphs, sentences, or words.
 Writers may revise their writing after a draft is complete or during the composing process.
 Revision involves many of the strategies known generally as editing but also can entail larger conceptual shifts of purpose and audience as well as content.
 Within the writing process, revision comes once one has written a draft to work with, so that one can re-see and improve it, iteratively.
 Working at both deeper and more surface levels a writer can increase the power of the text.

 In an essay, revision may involve the identification of a thesis, a reconsideration of structure or organization, working at uncovering weaknesses, elaborating evidence and illustrations, or clarifying unclear positions.
 A factor that distinguishes students from making surface level revisions to macro level revisions, is the amount of time given by teachers.
 Revision takes time.
 Many writers go through multiple rounds of revisions before they reach a final draft.

 Revision is a larger category of writing behaviors than line-editing or proofreading, though writers often make large reorganizations and word-level edits simultaneously.
 There are theories such as the three-component model hypothesized by Linda Flower and John R. Hayes and James Britton et al.'s model of the writing process as a series of stages described in metaphors of linear growth, conception - incubation - production.
 Here, a review by the writer or a third party, which often give corrective annotations, is part of the process that leads to the revision stage.

+Revision of AI-generated drafts has also been studied empirically.
+In the LAMP corpus, professional writers edited 1,057 large language model-generated creative paragraphs, and the researchers developed a seven-category taxonomy of undesirable features, including clichés and unnecessary exposition.